gregorywmorris/oaken-spirits/ANALYTICS.md

    In the Dagster UI, click on `Materialize all`.
 This should trigger the full pipeline.
 First the Airbyte sync to extract data from Faker and load it into BigQuery, and then dbt to transform the raw data, materializing the `staging` and `marts` models.

 You can go to the Airbyte UI and confirm a sync is running, and then, once the dbt jobs have run, go to your BigQuery console and check the views have been created in the `transformed data` dataset.

-## Next Steps

-Congratulations on deploying and running the E-commerce Analytics Quistart! 🎉 Here are some suggestions on what you can explore next to dive deeper and get more out of your project:

-### 1. **Explore the Data and Insights**
-   - Dive into the datasets in BigQuery, run some queries, and explore the data you've collected and transformed.
-This is your chance to uncover insights and understand the data better!

-### 2. **Optimize Your dbt Models**
-   - Review the transformations you’ve applied using dbt.
-Try optimizing the models or create new ones based on your evolving needs and insights you want to extract.

-### 3. **Expand Your Data Sources**
-   - Add more data sources to Airbyte.
-Explore different types of sources available, and see how they can enrich your existing datasets and broaden your analytical capabilities.

-### 4. **Enhance Data Quality and Testing**
-   - Implement data quality tests in dbt to ensure the reliability and accuracy of your transformations.
-Use dbt's testing features to validate your data and catch issues early on.

-### 5. **Automate and Monitor Your Pipelines**
-   - Explore more advanced Dagster configurations and setups to automate your pipelines further and set up monitoring and alerting to be informed of any issues immediately.

-### 6. **Scale Your Setup**
-   - Consider scaling your setup to handle more data, more sources, and more transformations.
-Optimize your configurations and resources to ensure smooth and efficient processing of larger datasets.

-### 7. **Contribute to the Community**
-   - Share your learnings, optimizations, and new configurations with the community.
-Contribute to the respective tool’s communities and help others learn and grow.